New COVID-19 cases reported across Texoma

 WICHITA FALLS, Texas (TNN) - More COVID-19 cases have been reported across Texoma.

-Baylor County Emergency Management officials announced Monday the county now has its first confirmed COVID-19 cases with a total of three being confirmed.

-The Wichita Falls-Wichita County Public Health District confirmed two new deaths and 51 new COVID-19 cases in Wichita County on Monday.
-There were also 11 new recoveries.
+The Wichita Falls-Wichita County Public Health District confirmed one new death and 12 new COVID-19 cases in on Monday.

-In Archer County, County officials are reporting a total to 10 cases.

-Young County is reporting another increase in confirmed cases, with 140 people testing positive at the Graham Regional Medical Center.
-At least 90 of those patients are from Young County.
+Young County is reporting another increase in confirmed cases; a total of 167 people have tested positive at the Graham Regional Medical Center so far.
+Of the 85 active cases, 54 are from Young County.

-The county has had one death, 1,877 negative tests and 79 recoveries.
-There are four patients recovering in the hospital.
+The county has had one death, 1,975 negative tests and 81 recoveries.
+There are six patients currently recovering in the hospital.

-In Montague County, the Nocona News is reporting the county has a total of 26 positive cases, with three of them being active.
-There are have also been 22 recoveries, 385 negative tests and one death.
+In Montague County, the Nocona News is reporting the county has a total of 32 positive cases, with 10 of them being active.
+The report also says state COVID-19 tracking officials gave Montague County Health Officer Dr. Delbert McCaig different numbers than what the state tracker says.

+The Childress Regional Medical Center is reporting they have nine total cases, with seven of them being active in the county.

+They’re also reporting Hardeman County’s cases have gone up to nine total as well after three people tested positive at the medical center in Childress.

-In Clay County, Judge Mike Campbell is reporting the county has 11 active cases of COVID-19, with 8 patients having recovered.
+In Clay County, Judge Mike Campbell is reporting the county now has 15 active cases, an increase of four since the last update.
+The county also has nine recoveries and six pending tests.

-Throckmorton County Memorial Hospital has reported their second positive case.
-The county has also seen 32 negative tests with two still pending.
+Throckmorton County Memorial Hospital is reporting they have two total cases.
+The county has also seen 33 negative tests with four still pending.

+Baylor County Emergency Management officials announced Monday the county has its first confirmed COVID-19 cases with a total of three being confirmed.

-According to the state of Texas COVID-19 Tracker, Haskell and Knox Counties both are both sitting at six total cases while Jack County has a total of 12 total cases.
+According to the state of Texas COVID-19 Tracker, Haskell County saw an increase of two cases and is now sitting at eight total.
+Knox County’s total jumped to 10 cases while Archer County now has a total of 12 total cases.
+Jack County has 13 total cases listed.

+In Oklahoma, multiple counties saw large jumps in active cases while some saw reductions.

 For more information on COVID-19 cases in Texoma, click here.